-When it comes to email and telephone marketing, PECR legislation takes priority.
+When it comes to email and telephone marketing, existing legislation takes priority.

-The good news is, PECR allows a thing called 'soft opt-in'.
+The good news is the law currently allows a thing called 'soft opt-in'.

-PECR says, if you got someone's email address when they bought something, or negotiated to buy from you, then it's ok to send marketing about the same kind of thing they were interested in.
+So, if you got someone's email address when they bought something, or negotiated to buy from you, then it's ok to send marketing about the same kind of thing they were interested in.
 Nice.

-The bad news is, PECR is being replaced.
-New stricter ePrivacy law is being debated in parliament.
+The bad news is the law is being replaced.
+New stricter ePrivacy law is being debated.
 Nobody knows whether soft opt-in will be allowed.
 So it makes sense to get explicit opt-in when you can.